cadman/yproject/templates/project/README.md

 ## Build

-Assuming you have the yui builder installed at the same directory level than this project :
+Assuming you have the yui builder installed at the same directory level than this project:

-    cd src
+    cd lib/src
     ant all

-Or you can build components one by one :
+Or you can build components one by one:

-    cd src/dummy
+    cd lib/src/dummy
     ant all

-## API Documentation
+## Documentation

+To build the documentation for this project go to the lib source tree

-    cd scripts
+    cd lib/src
-    ./apidoc.sh

-Then open api/index.html in your browser
+Build the documentation by this command:

+    yuidoc .

+Documentation will be build into lib/docs.

+To run documentation in server mode use:

+	yuidoc --server .